Developer Interface

 class pyPreservica.WorkflowInstance(instance_id: int)[source]

 Defines a workflow Instance.
-The workflow Instance is context which has been executed
+The workflow Instance is a context which has been executed

 A class for calling the Preservica Workflow API